nickkjolsing/dockerMullvadVPN/README.md

 ### Hypothetical Transmission example
 1. Add ```network_mode: container:openvpn-client``` to docker compose file
 2. Make sure to add ports to VPN docker compose file, like in my example above
     1. These ports will be the ports required by the application running in the container you're routing through the VPN.
-Ex: 5665 would be for the Transmission Web UI in this situation
+Ex: 5665 would be to access the Transmission Web UI in this situation

 ---
     version: "2.1"